Memgames: Introduction

+\Mem, \Memplus, and \Memo{} are instances of a broader class of \textbf{memgames}.
+Given any function $F: \NN \to \mcP(\NN^+)$, where $\mcP(\NN^+)$ denotes the powerset of the (strictly) positive integers, we define a ruleset $\Gamma = \Mem(F)$ played with heaps of tokens, as follows.
+A single heap of $\Mem(F)$ has the form~$n_k$, with options given by

+That is, if $k$ tokens were removed on the immediately preceding turn, then the next player may remove $j$ tokens if and only if $j \in F(k)$.
+An ``untouched'' heap of size~$n$, from which no tokens have yet been removed, is represented by~$n_0$, with permitted moves given by $F(0)$.
+When $\Mem(F)$ is played on multiple heaps, then each heap has its own independent ``memory''.
+We call $F$ the \textbf{memfunction} of~$\Gamma$.
+For example, the memfunction of \Memplus{} is given by $F(k) = \{j \in \NN^+: j > k\}$.

-There are several classical memgames.
-For instance, if $F(k)=\{1,2,\ldots,2k\}$, then we recover the game of \textsc{Fibonacci nim} \cite{Whinihan63}, with the exception that in \textsc{Fibonacci nim}, the first player may not remove all the stones.
-More generally, if, for some $\alpha\ge 1$, we have $F(k)=\{1,2,\ldots,\lfloor\alpha k\rfloor\}$, then we recover a class of take-away games studied for instance in~\cite{Schwenk70} and~\cite{RS18}.
+Several classical rulesets can be characterized as memgames.
+For instance, if $F(k)=\{1,2,\ldots,2k\}$, then we recover the game of \textsc{Fibonacci Nim} \cite{Whinihan63}, with the exception that in \textsc{Fibonacci Nim}, the first player may not remove all the tokens.
+More generally, if, for some $\alpha\ge 1$, we have $F(k)=\{1,2,\ldots,\lfloor\alpha k\rfloor\}$, then we recover a class of take-away games studied, for instance, in~\cite{Schwenk70}, \cite{LRS15}, and~\cite{RS18}.
 A more general class of memgames was studied in~\cite{HHR03}.
 In all these papers, the memfunction $F$ has the form $F(k)=\{1,2,\ldots,g(k)\}$ for some $g(k)$.
-In this paper, we focus on certain memfunctions of different forms.

-In this article, we study the Grundy values \cite{Grundy39,Sprague35} of certain memgames.
-We find that these Grundy values enjoy a rich structure, and we hope that this will be an avenue for much future work.
-The Grundy values for \textsc{Fibonacci nim} have already been investigated by the first two authors in~\cite{LRS15}.

-In this article, if $H$ is an impartial game, we denote its Grundy number by $\mcG(H)$.
-When the ruleset of a memgame (i.e.\ the memfunction $F:\NN\to\msP(\NN)$) is clear, we will write $\mcG(n_k)$.